-In March 2013, 21 of our executives, including Mr. Dolan, elected to receive their fiscal year 2013 bonuses (the "2013 Bonus"), if any were earned, in the form of shares of our common stock (the "2013 Bonus Shares").
+In March 2013, 21 of our executives elected to receive their fiscal year 2013 bonuses (collectively, the "2013 Bonus"), if any were earned, in the form of shares of our common stock (collectively, the "2013 Bonus Shares").
 The 2013 Bonus Shares were granted on February 18, 2014 and vested immediately.
-We granted approximately one million 2013 Bonus Shares, with the number of shares granted calculated by dividing amounts equal to 1.5 times the respective 2013 Bonus amounts earned, as determined by the Compensation Committee, by the closing price of our common stock on the date of grant.
+The number of shares granted was calculated by dividing amounts equal to 1.5 times the respective 2013 Bonus amounts earned, as determined by the Compensation Committee, by the closing price of our common stock on the date of grant.
 We recorded stock-based compensation expense for the 2013 Bonus Shares from January 1, 2013 through the grant date of February 18, 2014.

-On February 14, 2013, the Compensation Committee determined that eight of our executives, excluding Mr. Dolan, would receive their bonuses with respect to fiscal year 2012 in the form of restricted shares of our common stock equal to 100% of their respective target bonus amounts for fiscal year 2012 (the "Executive Bonus Shares").
+In February 2013, the Compensation Committee determined that eight of our executives, excluding Mr. Dolan, would receive their bonuses with respect to fiscal year 2012 in the form of restricted shares of our common stock equal to 100% of their respective target bonus amounts for fiscal year 2012 (the "Executive Bonus Shares").
 50% of the Executive Bonus Shares vested on August 15, 2013 and the remaining 50% vested on February 15, 2014.
 We recorded the unamortized expense related to the Executive Bonus Shares as stock-based compensation expense through February 15, 2014.